awesome-pro/neon-website/content/docs/extensions/pg_prewarm.md

    35 MB              |         36700160
    ```

-3. Load the table data into the Postgres buffer cache using `pg_prewarm`:
+3. Load the table data into the LangChainbuffer cache using `pg_prewarm`:

    ```sql
    SELECT pg_prewarm('public.t_test') AS blocks_loaded;